 If you don’t have enough money for veterinary bills, I suggest you put £150 pounds away for every rat you plan to keep and, only then, adopt rats.
 Anyone’s rats — not just mine.
 My experience with rats is that they will get at least one upper respiratory infection, costing close to 50 pounds for the vet visit and medication, and one “put to sleep” visit, costing about the same later in their lives.
 Additionally, you may find you need to spay or have a tumour removed from your rat.
 Costs vary but my vet will charge about £85 for a spay.
 Not every rat will need tumour removal or spaying, but it’s good to know you have the funds available if this should turn out to be the case.

 Your rats’ quality of life is very important.
 They are such smart, active, curious creatures that they really need to come out daily for about an hour to “free-range” either in a secure room or a large enclosure (I can help you with ideas on this).
-I usually have mine out on my sofa while I watch movies.
+I have a play pen as well as time out on my sofa while I watch movies.
 They climb on me, go through tunnels, investigate the book shelf, and generally have a nice time.
 Because I have both males and females, I have to make sure that each group comes out.
 It’s a commitment!

 And what happens when you go away for holiday?
 You can’t just leave them with nobody to attend to them.
 You’ll need to find a family member or pet service that will check on them daily.
 Of course, if it is only overnight, you can add an extra water bottle and a big bowl of food and you’ll probably be fine, but don’t turn off the heat!
 Rats need to be kept in temperatures between 18 degrees celsius and no more than 26 degrees celsius.
 It’s difficult to keep these temperatures during a very hot summer or cold winter and this is why I insist that any baby rats of mine be kept in your house and not in a shed or garage.
 I can help you with ideas for keeping your rats warm enough, for cooling them down, for making sure they thrive, but only if they are in a house or flat, not outdoors.